What your view of sports and life would be if you had too many concussions

 Doubt that?
 Look at all the stuff the bike-lock swingers are “protesting.”
 They would have you believing it is they who stand against a “divided and racist America.”
 Regardless of what they believe, just like the kid who breaks all his own toys because he got the wrong video game for his birthday, they fail to understand that ripping down statues does absolutely nothing.
 By destroying “monuments to America’s racist history and tradition,” they are not only wasting time and effort, but they are doing nothing substantive to solve whatever problem they believe exists.
 That’s because they never learned how to…that’s why they can never win.

 Standing on that hill in Pennsylvania is where that became clear to me.
-Guys like Gary Sheffield think they aren’t enough blacks in baseball.
+Guys like Gary Sheffield think there aren’t enough blacks in baseball.
 But what has he done beside run his mouth?
 Little League’s got that covered.

 Do you still think this country denies opportunity to women?
 Agree or not, Little League was on this years ago.